INTRODUCTION TO THE RESEARCH QUESTION

 The research was conducted to find out what price maximises profit without sacrificing the high demand for the product due to the price being too high nor sacrificing the margins on the product due to the price being too low.

-As a data scientist it is my responsibility to identify the optimum prices of products so the items can be sold for maximum profit.
+As a data scientist, it is my responsibility to identify the optimum prices of products so that the items can be sold for maximum profits.

-Sales managers and small business owners are faced with the decision of at what price to sell each of their products in each marketplace or country in order to be able to maximize profit.
+Sales managers and small business owners are faced with the decision of, at what price to sell each of their products in each marketplace or country in order to maximize profit.
 With each line of product being added and a lot of products to monitor, it is very difficult to determine the optimum price for each product.
-Using proper analytic and research methods to determine the optimal price for each product will help the small business owners and large companies to generate more sales and revenue at the optimum price
+Using proper analytic and research methods to determine the optimal price for each product will help the small business owners and large companies generate more sales and revenue at the optimum price.

 The Profit response variable is measured as the product sale price on amazon.co.uk which includes amazon.co.uk commission and any applicable postage costs less the purchase price of the Hearts Design Cake Knife/Server set from the supplier.